ABC13 town hall to answer your winter storm disaster questions

 ABC13, Houston's news leader, is bringing together local leaders for a town hall on Tuesday (7- 8 p.m.
 CDT), reflecting on this unprecedented winter emergency and highlighting local disaster response.

-Eyewitness News anchor Tom Abrahams is gathering leaders and experts to answer your questions about the storm and its aftermath.
+Eyewitness News anchors Gina Gaston and Tom Abrahams are gathering leaders and experts to answer your questions about the storm and its aftermath.

 You can submit questions for possible inclusion in Tuesday's town hall here: